0xPARC/0xparc-intro-book/src/h-classical-pcp.typ

 - @pcp gives an overview of the first PCP constructions, but it's quite involved and much less enlightening.
+  It's mostly here for historical reasons and not otherwise worth reading.

-Elliptic curves will not be used in this part at all.
+Elliptic curves will not be used in this part at all;
+in fact, these two chapters are self-contained and don't depend on earlier parts of these lecture notes.